Professional Context

 💡 Expert Advice & Considerations

-Don't bother using AI to grade your students' essays, it's a recipe for disaster - instead, use it to generate high-quality discussion prompts and reading guides that will actually enhance your teaching practice.
+Rookies often make the mistake of using the AI to grade your students' essays, it's a recipe for disaster - instead, use it to generate high-quality discussion prompts and reading guides that will actually enhance your teaching practice.

 Advanced Prompt Library